AdobeDocs/mix-modeler.en/help/harmonize-data/fields.md

 ---
 title: Harmonized fields
-description: Learn how to define fields to use as part of harmonizing your data in Adobe Mix Modeler.
+description: Learn how to define fields to use as part of harmonizing your data in Mix Modeler.
 feature: Harmonized Data, Harmonized Fields
 ---